argonne-lcf/user-guides/docs/polaris/data-science-workflows/containers/containers.md

 If you just want to know what containers are available, here you go.

-* Some of the available containers are stored at `/soft/containers/`
+* For running mpich/MPI containers on Polaris, it can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/mpi/Polaris)
 * For running databases on Polaris.
 It can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/databases)
 * For using shpc - that allows for running containers as modules.
 It can be found [here](https://github.com/argonne-lcf/container-registry/blob/main/containers/shpc/shpc.md)
+* Some containers are found in /soft/containers

 The latest containers are updated periodically.
 If you have trouble using containers, or request a newer or a different container please contact ALCF support at `support@alcf.anl.gov`.

 ## Troubleshooting

-1. *Permission Denied Error*: One may get a `permission denied` error during the build process, due to a nasty permission setting, quota limitations, or simply due to an unresolved symbolic link.
+1. **Permission Denied Error**: One may get a `permission denied` error during the build process, due to a nasty permission setting, quota limitations, or simply due to an unresolved symbolic link.
 You can try one of the solutions below:
- * Check your quota and delete any unnecessary files.
+  - Check your quota and delete any unnecessary files.
- * Clean-up singularity cache, `~/.singularity/cache`, and set the singularity tmp and cache directories as below:
+  - Clean-up singularity cache, `~/.singularity/cache`, and set the singularity tmp and cache directories as below:

 ```bash
  export SINGULARITY_TMPDIR=/tmp/singularity-tmpdir